Subandrio: Downfall of Sukarno

 On 30 September 1965 a group of army officers, allegedly supported by the powerful Communist Party of Indonesia (PKI), attacked a part of the Army leadership that was supposedly plotting to overthrow Sukarno.
 Six Army generals were killed but the alleged "coup attempt" failed.
-In the resulting anti-Communist backlash the conservative General Suharto took control of the government.
+In the resulting anti-communist backlash, an anti-communist General Suharto took control of the government.
 Sukarno tried to retain Subandrio in the cabinet, but in 1966 he was forced to agree to his dismissal.

 Subandrio was sentenced to death by the Extraordinary Military Court on charges of being involved in the "30 September Movement," although there was no real evidence that Subandrio knew of the plot in advance or played any part in it (he was in Sumatra at the time).
-This sentence was afterwards reduced to life imprisonment upon the request of the British government on behalf of Queen Elizabeth, as it was remembered that Subandrio was Indonesia's first envoy to the U.K. He remained in prison until 1995, when he was released due to ill health.
-He died in Jakarta in 2004.
+This sentence was afterward reduced to life imprisonment upon the request of the British government on behalf of Queen Elizabeth, as it was remembered that Subandrio was Indonesia's first envoy to the U.K. He remained in prison until 1995 when he was released due to ill health.

+He finally received clemency on June 2, 1995, from President Soeharto and was finally released on August 15, 1995 together with Omar Dhani and Soegeng Soetarto, one day before the 50th anniversary of Indonesian independence.
+After the fall of the New Order, Soebandrio met President Abdurrahman Wahid on December 21, 2000 to rehabilitate his name, but this was never done.
+He later recounted his version of historical events in his autobiography entitled Kesaksianku (My Testimony, 2001).
+Subandrio died on 3 July 2004.